getMBP/FullStack-Learning-Resources/Typescript-code.md

 interface IPet extends PetType {} // error //

-class Pet implements PetType {} // error
+class Pet implements PetType {} // error // pet can only be of specific type , not general

 interface IDog {}
 interface ICat {}